 What to Eat in Assam?

 Assam is renowned for its unparalleled culinary dishes.
-It has a distinct flavor that is marked by Bengali influence.
+The food in Assam has a distinct flavor that is marked by Bengali influence.
 Traditional Assam food comprises choicest herbs, fresh vegetables, and fresh fruits.
 Some of the best dishes of Assam are Khaar, Duck Meat Curry, Masor Tenga, Xaak Aru Bhaji, Oou Khatta, Paro Manxho, and Silkworm.
 Here is the authentic Assamese restaurant where you can savor the scrumptious local cuisines:

 - Mising Kitchen, Guwahati